TheTechnobear/MEC/oKontrol/devnotes.md

 - map parameter scaled input (0..1, relative) to actual value
 - parameter takeover functionality (relates to active page/potentmeter type)
 - midi mapping/learn

+overall design is to allow for a peer to peer parameter system, essentially oKontrol is responsible for 'syncronising' parameters across a transport.

 pure data layer :
 - pure data messages